elouan50/Heart-4D-Modelling/README.md

 ## Acknowledgements

 - Students who worked on this repository: Elouan Colybes & Mathieu Jacq
-- MAny thanks to our supervisor: M.Sc.
+- Many thanks to our supervisor: M.Sc.
 Daniel Voss
 - Link to L. Obermeier study, from which all our data come from: [here](https://ieeexplore.ieee.org/document/10478556)